STXT - Semantic Text

 1. Parsing the STXT document into a hierarchical structure.

-3. Selecting the template corresponding to the logical namespace.
+3. Selecting the corresponding template for the target namespace.

 4. Applying template rules (structure, cardinality, types, values).

-Optionally, a validator MAY apply rules during parsing, as long as it is loosely coupled to the parser.
+An implementation MAY apply rules during parsing, provided that this validation remains loosely coupled to the base parser.

 4. General structure of a Template